CCN-Support/CCN_Wiki/docs/source/mri.rst

 Setup
 ^^^^^

 If everything is working correctly, setup should be quite straight forward.
-The BOLDscreen connects via HDMI or DislpayPort cable.
+The BOLDscreen connects via HDMI or DisplayPort cable.
 Both are labeled "SCREEN".

+The HDMI and DisplayPort cables are labelled "SCREEN".

-- Plug in the display cable to the stimulus laptop or CCN iMac, and the BOLDscreen should mirror the display exactly.
+1. Connect the appropriate display cable to the stimulus laptop or CCN iMac.
+The BOLDscreen should mirror the display.

-    - Often an adaptor is required.
-CCN offers all the usual adaptors needed (HDMI to USB-C, Mini Display, VGA).
+   - Use a suitable adapter as needed.
+CCN provides all the usual adaptors needed (HDMI to USB-C, Mini Display, VGA).
-    - Please note the Mini Display adaptor only connects in one direction!
-This is important so you don't damage the display port on the iMac or other devices.
+   - The Mini Display adapter connects in only one direction.
+Please be careful not to damage your port.

-- There is an external monitor located to the right of the console computer, which should mirror the BOLDscreen so users are able to see what the participant sees.
-To connect to this monitor, connect the cable labelled "MONITOR" to the port on the box labelled "CLONE".
+2. To view the participant’s display on the external monitor to the right of the console, connect the cable labelled MONITOR to the port on the box labelled CLONE.
+This should be set up by default; please do not disconnect it unless prompted to do by CCN.

 .. image:: images/AV_box.jpg
    :width: 50%